 The first of That’s TV‘s local stations, That’s Solent, has left Highbury College, leaving audiences uncertain if the station is still located within the community it claims to serve.
-Dale McEwan continues his ongoing investigation into Jeremy Hunt’s failed local TV experiment, which has cost BBC licence-fee payers millions of pounds, seemingly with little accountability for its failings from regulator Ofcom.
+Journalist and former That’s Solent video journalist Dale McEwan continues his ongoing investigation into Jeremy Hunt’s failed local TV experiment, which has cost BBC licence-fee payers millions of pounds, seemingly with little accountability for its failings from regulator Ofcom.

 The UK’s largest operator of publicly-funded local TV stations – including That’s Solent – has withdrawn information from the public on where its stations are based, despite the company standing to earn millions of pounds of funding from BBC licence fee payers.

 Rules set by the government’s broadcast regulator Ofcom state that local TV stations across the UK are supposed to be based in the locality they serve, implying That’s Solent should be based in the Solent area.
 However, addresses of the locations of That’s TV channels – including That’s Solent – have disappeared from the business’ website.

 Ofcom said it cannot share details of station addresses, despite S&C asking for this information since October last year.